jundalisay/superb/content/en/material/principles/part-1/chapter-01.md

 ---
+heading: "Chapter 1"
-title: "The Aethereal Layer of Superphysics"
+title: "The Aethereal Layer"
-heading: The mind of the universe
+# heading: The mind of the universe
 date: 2020-01-31
+image: "/covers/spblack.jpg"
-image: /photos/meta/buddhism.jpg
+# image: /photos/meta/buddhism.jpg
 description: "The aethereal layer is the higgs field in Physics and is the highest physical layer"
 linkb: /material/principles/universal-relativity
 linkbtext: universal-relativity